Hook

 6. Negotiate Boundaries

 Once you know where the conflict sits, set clear boundaries.
 Tell your boss you’re unavailable after 6 pm.
-Plus, ask your partner to handle dinner on certain nights.
-Boundaries aren’t about being rigid; they’re about protecting your sanity Worth keeping that in mind..
+Ask your partner to handle dinner on certain nights.
+Boundaries aren’t about being rigid; they’re about protecting your sanity.

 If your workplace offers flexible hours or remote work, use it.
-If your partner can pick up the kids on a Sunday, that frees up your weekday evenings.
+If your partner can pick up the kids on a Sunday, that frees up your weekday evenings The details matter here..

 8. Seek Support